OrzGeeker/OrzFMod/README.md

 Now you can use my FMod Swift Capsule!

-# Example for play a test.xm music file
+# Example for play a test music

 ```swift
 import UIKit